pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 ## User scenarios

-For the following backup needs, you can use BR to make an [ad-hoc backup](#ad-hoc-full-backup-to-s3-compatible-storage) or [scheduled full backup](#scheduled-full-backup-to-s3-compatible-storage) of the TiDB cluster data to S3-compatible storages.
+If you have the following backup needs, you can use BR to make an [ad-hoc backup](#ad-hoc-full-backup-to-s3-compatible-storage) or [scheduled full backup](#scheduled-full-backup-to-s3-compatible-storage) of the TiDB cluster data to S3-compatible storages.

-- To back up a large volume of data and expect a fast backup speed
+- To back up a large volume of data at a fast backup speed
 - To get a direct backup of data as SST files (key-value pairs)

-For other backup needs, refer to [Backup and Restore Overview](backup-restore-overview.md) to select an appropriate backup method.
+Otherwise, refer to [Backup and Restore Overview](backup-restore-overview.md) to select an appropriate backup method.

 > **Note:**
 >
 > - BR is only applicable to TiDB v3.1 or later releases.
-> - Data that is backed up using BR can only be restored to TiDB, not to other databases.
+> - Data that is backed up using BR can only be restored to TiDB instead of other databases.

 ## Ad-hoc backup